lewis-worsley/digital-media-agency/README.md

 - provide easy navigation
 - showcase that the company is a global media agency
 - make it accessible for all users
-- provide company contact details on all pages
+- provide com#pany contact details on all pages
 - give users the ability to submit a form to express their interest in the free consultation offer

 <br>